14 ways to say “You’re welcome” in Italian

 Non c’è di che

-“Non c’è di che” can’t be translated directly into English, but the meaning is
+“Non c’è di che” can’t be translated directly into English, but the

 Grazie per il consiglio

-E di che?
+E di che!

 Nessun problema /non c’è (nessun) problema